someengineering/resoto.com/docs/concepts/search/filters.md

 ## Selecting Nodes by [Kind](../graph/node.md#kind)

-In order to select nodes by a specific type, the query language supports the `is(<kind>)` function.
+In order to select nodes by a specific type, the search syntax supports the `is(<kind>)` function.
 The term `is(instance)` would select the EC2 instance above, but also all other instances, e.g. Google Cloud instances, while the term `is(aws_ec2_instance)` would select only EC2 instances from AWS.

 You can get a list of all available kinds via the `kind` CLI command.